 Some of the top-level policy measures regarding financial services accessible to young people in Cyprus are the following:

 - Student Grants.
-Different Student Grants such as Scholarships or Allowances are offered on the basis of socio-economic criteria to Cypriot students or students from other EU countries who reside permanently in the Republic of Cyprus or non-EU students who have graduate from Cypriot secondary schools and have at least on parent who is from Cyprus or another EU country.
+Different Student Grants such as Scholarships (Φοιτητική Χορηγία) or Allowances (Φοιτητικά Επιδόματα) are offered on the basis of socio-economic criteria to Cypriot students or students from other EU countries who reside permanently in the Republic of Cyprus or non-EU students who have graduate from Cypriot secondary schools and have at least on parent who is from Cyprus or another EU country.
 The different grants include: housing allowance per month, board allowance, grant for the purchase of university books and grant for the purchase or upgrade of a computer.
-The grants are offered by the Ministry of Education and Culture.
+The grants are offered by the Ministry of Education, Culture, Sport and Youth.

 - Services and Social Benefits for persons with disabilities.
 These include allowances schemes for people with different kind of disabilities.

-- The Guaranteed Minimum Income (GMI) scheme.
-The GMI scheme is part of the Guaranteed Minimum Income and Social Benefits Law of 2014 which has two basic aims: a) to provide better support to groups who were becoming increasingly more exposed to the risk of poverty, and b) to improve the operational efficiency of the overall system.
+- The Guaranteed Minimum Income (GMI) scheme (Ελάχιστο Εγγυημένο Εισόδημα).
+The GMI scheme is part of the Guaranteed Minimum Income and Social Benefits Law of 2014, which has two basic aims: a) to provide better support to groups who are exposed to the risk of poverty, and b) to improve the operational efficiency of the overall system.
 The monetary benefits available fall into two basic categories: a monthly payment to bring the beneficiary’s income up to the level of the GMI and monthly housing benefit, either as a rent allowance or as an allowance to cover interest on housing loans.
 The GMI recipients’ eligibility criteria include the following:

 - Age conditions: The applicant must be at least 28 years old.
 However, this restriction does not apply to married persons, single parents, orphans, disabled persons and persons who are under the legal care of the Director of Social Welfare.